wp-plugins/better-wp-security/readme.txt

 * Removed hotlinking protection as it has been deemed to be outside the scope of this project
 * Removed protocol from hide backend htaccess rules for consistency between http and https
 * Combined all httaccess rules into single Better WP Security Block
+* 404 check now ignores all logged in users

 = 0.13.BETA - February 11, 2011 =
 * Fixed a bug that could erase part of the wp-config file